 Here are three breakfast recipes with a focus on creating as little waste as possible:

 This zero waste recipe is a great option for a savory breakfast, without relying on traditional “diner” breakfast items.
 It reuses food scraps from making juice or milk, which is a fantastic habit to get used to.
 This recipe comes together to make a filling and healthy breakfast option while using up leftovers that would usually end up in the trash.

 This breakfast option can satisfy a sweet tooth, while being. great base for adding any leftover fruits and berries.
 Especially if you buy big bags of apples, this is a perfect way to use them up before they go bad.
 This post also shows some great options when it comes to having sustainable utensils and containers in the kitchen.

-3. Coffee ground pancakes
+3. Vegan pancakes

 4 zero waste lunch recipes